-3) Provision of Timely Decisions, Responses and Reasons
+Provision of Timely Decisions, Responses and Reasons (3 / 13)

-a) What are your timelines for making registration decisions
+a) What are your timelines for making registration decisions?

-One -to- three weeks from the day the application has been received, staff reviews the applicant's file to ensure it has all the required documents.
+One (1) to three (3) weeks from the day the application has been received, staff reviews the applicant's file to ensure it has all the required documents.
 The documents include those submitted by the applicant and those sent directly to the College by the educational institution.
 If the file is incomplete, the College communicates with the applicant, regarding outstanding documents.
 This is usually done by email.

-Once the file is complete, College staff will review the file (within one to four weeks) to ensure that all requirements for registration are met.
-If the applicant meets the registration requirements, the Registrar registers the applicant (issues a certificate of registration).
-College staff processes the registration fee and sends out a registration package (letter from the Registrar, Certificate of Registration, receipt, member manual).
+Once the file is complete, College staff will review the file (within one (1) to four (4) weeks) to ensure that all requirements for registration are met.
+When all of the registration requirements have been met, the Registrar will approve the application for registration.
+Once approved, the applicant will be notified by mail or email.
+To complete the registration process, the applicant will be asked to submit the applicable registration fee (see section 2).
+The Registrar will issue a certificate of registration following receipt of the registration fee.